alexanderguy/ledcont/README.md

 - Able to run at up to 1A.
 - Two-layer board.

+It takes about 1.5 hours to assemble if you're: building your first board, finding parts in the process, binging The Americans.

 # Modifications
 There are a number of modifications possible: